ikt32/GTAVStancer/README.md

 # SlamIt

-Just a small script to damage vehicle wheels/suspensions so much, the car drops.
-There are two levels of dropping depending on damage.
+~~Just a small script to damage vehicle wheels/suspensions so much, the car drops.
+There are two levels of dropping depending on damage.~~
+Woop it now changes the wheel struct members but still needs patching and physics is glitchy.

 ## Downloads